-Hemenway Trust Company Managing Director and Hingham Town Moderator, Michael J. Puzo, welcomed over 300 Hingham citizens, including veterans and their families, to the Hingham Memorial Day Ceremony on May 28, 2018.
+Hemenway Trust Company Managing Director and Hingham Town Moderator, Michael J. Puzo, welcomed hundreds of Hingham citizens, including veterans and their families, to the Hingham Memorial Day Ceremony on May 27, 2019.
 The ceremony was hosted by the Town of Hingham Department of Veterans’ Services and the Hingham Veterans Council.

 Michael greeted those assembled with these opening remarks:

 We gather today, as we rightly do each year, to honor those who have given their lives to preserve our freedom — indeed, to preserve our very way of life.
 To pay tribute to those who have died in the service of our country, so that we may live in peace.

 Our nation was founded by men and women ready to risk all that they had and all that they knew for something that lay beyond...for freedom and opportunity in a new land.
 While it took a great civil war, and years thereafter, to secure freedom and opportunity for all Americans, our country continues to draw people to this day — people seeking the promise of life, liberty and the pursuit of happiness.

 Once secured, the challenge of preserving and defending these sacred rights has been taken up again and again by fellow citizens willing to sacrifice their personal freedom and, all too often, their very lives, for others and for country.